bwrc/midas/README.md

 License information
 -------------------
+MIDAS is released under the MIT license, but depends on some components released under different licenses.
 Please refer to the file "LICENSE" for license information for this software, and for terms and conditions for usage, and a disclaimer of all warranties.

 MIDAS also depends on other software projects with different